Histiophryne

-Histiophryne is a genus of frogfishes found in waters ranging from Taiwan to South Australia.
+Histiophryne is a genus of marine ray-finned fishes, the only member of the subfamily Histiophryninae in the family Antennariidae, the frogfishes.
+These fishes are found in waters ranging from Taiwan to South Australia.
 There are currently five known species.
 These fishes are easily distinguished from other anglerfishes as having a reduced (or missing) luring appendage, a highly evolved form of the first dorsal fin spine.